MariaGamal/Decaf-Semantic-Checker/README.md

 # Project Description

-- This project is a Scanner & Parser, Semantic Checker of the Decaf programming language based on the projects of the course [https://ocw.mit.edu/courses/6-035-computer-language-engineering-spring-2010/pages/projects/](MIT 6.035) Computer Language Engineering.
+- This project is a Scanner & Parser, Semantic Checker of the Decaf programming language based on the projects of the course [MIT 6.035](https://ocw.mit.edu/courses/6-035-computer-language-engineering-spring-2010/pages/projects/) Computer Language Engineering.
 - This solution uses ANTLR in the IntelliJ Environment.